A Foodcentric Life

 • Or try them with Chicken Parmesan

-• For a creamy, basil pesto sauce, use the pesto recipe from this post, warm a little up in a small saucepan with a little milk, half and half or almond milk until it is a pourable consistency.
+• For a creamy, basil pesto sauce, use the pesto recipe, warm a little up in a small saucepan with a little milk, half and half or almond milk until it is a pourable consistency.

-• For a dairy-free option, skip the cheese and stay with the avocado and salsa
+• For a dairy-free option, skip the cheese and use avocado and salsa.

-• Use the chicken cutlets to top a pile of fresh salad greens.
+• Use the chicken cutlets aside a pile of fresh salad greens.
 Add tomatoes, feta cheese, black Greek olives, chopped cucumbers and a light vinaigrette for a light dinner or nice lunch.
-Add pita bread on the side.
+Add pita bread on the side along with some homemade tzatziki.

 Whatever you choose, make it your own and what your family enjoys.